AdobeDocs/commerce-cloud-tools/src/pages/docker/configure/configuration-sources.md

 ```

 -  `services` can include `php`, `mysql`, `redis`, `elasticsearch`, `opensearch`, `activemq-artemis`, `rabbitmq`, `cron`, and so on
--  `version` specifies a [supported service version][Service configuration options].
+-  `version` specifies a supported service version.
 The version must be compatible with the Adobe Commerce version you deploy.
 -  `enabled` defaults to `true` if not set

 #### PHP service